TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Extbase/Reference/FrontendPlugins.rst

    .. include:: /CodeSnippets/Extbase/FrontendPlugins/NewContentElementWizard.rst.txt

-   6. The plugin signature: The extension name in lowercase without underscores, followed by one underscore, followed by the plugin identifier in lowercase without underscores.
+   *  Line 6: The plugin signature: The extension name in lowercase without underscores, followed by one underscore, followed by the plugin identifier in lowercase without underscores.
-   7. Should be the same icon like used in :php:`registerPlugin()` for consistency
+   *  Line 7: Should be the same icon like used in :php:`registerPlugin()` for consistency
-   8. Should be the same title like used in :php:`registerPlugin()` for consistency
+   *  Line 8: Should be the same title like used in :php:`registerPlugin()` for consistency
-   9. Additional description:  Can be a string or a localized string starting with :php:`LLL:`.
+   *  Line 9: Additional description:  Can be a string or a localized string starting with :php:`LLL:`.
-   12. The plugin signature as :typoscript:`list_type`
+   *  Line 12: The plugin signature as :typoscript:`list_type`
-   16. Add the plugin signature as to the list of allowed content elements
+   *  Line 16: Add the plugin signature as to the list of allowed content elements

    In TYPO3 11 you still need to include the page TSconfig file, in TYPO3 12 it is automatically globally included.